agamsrivastava786/Youtube_Bookmark_Extension/README.md

 # Youtube_Bookmark_Extension
-The YouTube Bookmark Extension is a Chrome extension designed to enhance your YouTube viewing experience by allowing you to create and manage timestamps within videos.
+This YouTube Bookmark Extension is a Chrome extension designed to enhance your YouTube viewing experience by allowing you to create and manage timestamps within videos.
 With this extension, you can easily bookmark specific points in a video where you want to pause and resume later, making it perfect for studying, following tutorials, or just keeping track of interesting moments.

 Features
 Create Timestamps: Set bookmarks at any point in the video to remember where you want to pause and resume.